DigitalPath-Inc/alertwest-interview-q1/README.md

 - Modify the server and client to support your selected architecture
 - Include documentation regarding architectural decisions made throughout the process

+> [!NOTE]
-> Note: You should review part 2 before settling on a solution to part 1.
+> You should review part 2 before settling on a solution to part 1.
 Your solution in part 1 will be necessary to understand which queries are in the queue pending execution.

 ## Part 2: Optimize Query Schedule